-Use Apple Health and Google Fit data to improve the efficiency and efficacy of your training.
+Use wearables health data tracking to improve the efficiency and efficacy of your training.
 Getting clients to form simple habits around data entries can translate into forming better habits around their overall wellness growth.

 Not to mention, with consistent data tracking and automated graphing, you will spend much less time breaking down and graphing their results.
 Through these apps, data is easily shared, so it also encourages your clients to communicate with you more often about their milestones.